browserengineering/book/src/lab2-tests.md

 Tests for WBE Chapter 2
 =======================

-Chapter 2 (Drawing to the Screen) is about how to get some simple data laid out and drawn on the screen, plus a very simple implementation of scrolling.
+Chapter 2 (Drawing to the Screen) is about how to get text parsed, laid out and drawn on the screen, plus a very simple implementation of scrolling.
 This file contains tests for this functionality.